 While we are not in the midst of a revolution for the chemical industry, the term “Industry 4.0,” refers to creating a digital manufacturing enterprise (DME).
-DME is popularising digital tools.
+DME is popularizing digital tools.
 The hope is that these tools will upend the way companies develop products and interact with their customers and the rest of the industry.
-What does it mean for your organisation?
+What does it mean for your organization?

 The path forward